prantoamt/codc-cli/README.md

 The `network.tsv` output file lists gene pairs that are differentially coexpressed between two conditions, providing insights into gene interactions under different conditions.

 ## Recommended Hyperparameters by the Authors
 There were no specific hyperparameters recommended by the authors.
-The default parameters used are based on typical settings derived from the author's implementation:
+The default parameters used are based on typical settings derived from the author's R implementation:
 - `ks_stat_method = asymp`
 - `ties_method = average`
 - `smoothing = none`